 The UK’s Favourite Means of Search

-Google is striving to give the best user experience possible and unless you are careful it will personalise your search results pages based on your search history and interests you’ve expressed in Google+, Gmail, and YouTube.
+Google is striving to give the best user experience possible and unless you are careful it will personalise your search results pages based on your search history and interests you’ve expressed across the web.

 This means that you will not necessarily see the same results as someone else running the same search query.
 While this can be helpful for the individual, as a business owner this feature means you will be seeing a different set of results to your potential clients.
-To get a true picture of how your website ranks you will want to see search results that are unbiased because of your usage.
+To get a true picture of how your website ranks you will want to see search results that are unbiased because of your usage – for example, launching your browser in incognito mode for a less personalised result.

 What is Personalised Search?